Caesar salad lovers rejoice!

 - 2-3 tablespoons avocado oil, or other high-heat oil

 - Romaine leaves (I used 6 Little Gem Lettuce variety left whole)

 - *Note: I used Canyon Bakehouse White Sandwich bread here.
 For an egg-free salad, try Little Northern Bakehouse Millet and Chia Loaf bread or your favorite GFDF egg-free bread.

 - For the dressing:

 - Add all the dressing ingredients into a blender or mini food processor and blend until smooth.
-Use about half for the salad.
+Use about half of the salad.
 Transfer remaining into a jar for another time.

 - Place the chopped or whole leaf lettuce leaves in a large enough bowl to easily mix in the dressing.

 - Note: Be sure to dry the washed romaine well, the dressing won’t coat the leaves if they are wet.
 Pour dressing over the leaves, then gently toss and rub dressing into leaves to combine well, preferably by hand.

-- Transfer to a serving dish then add croutons.
+- Transfer to a serving dish then add in croutons.
 Do not add in advance as they will get soggy.